BGP Alternatives: Modern Connectivity for the Cloud Era

 • IGP vs BGP: do we still need both?

-The answer isn’t technical.
-The answer is strategic.
+The answer isn't just technical.
+It's operational.

-In this article, we’ll break down the most common BGP alternatives, compare them across modern use cases, and introduce noBGP: a policy-driven overlay that brings security, performance, and simplicity back into network design.
+In this article, we break down the most common BGP alternatives, compare them across modern use cases, and explain why noBGP is the most practical path forward for teams running distributed, multi-cloud workloads.

 BGP: A Backbone Built for a Different Era

 BGP is an Exterior Gateway Protocol (EGP), responsible for routing traffic between autonomous systems (AS) on the internet.
-BGP enables your cloud VPC, on-prem datacenter, or remote office to advertise reachability to the rest of the world.
+It enables your cloud VPC, on-prem datacenter, or remote office to advertise reachability to the rest of the world.

 But engineers didn't design BGP for:

-• Cloud-native workloads
+• Cloud-native workloads that move across regions and providers

 What Is Better Than BGP?